Program Site Address:

 - Expand the resident’s health care knowledge base.

-- Provide a didactic education to enhance the resident’s clinical skills.
+- Provide a didactic education to enhance the resident’s clinical decision making skills.

 - Provide the resident with the opportunity to become an effective educator.

-- Ensure the resident performs a solid foundation of primary eye care evaluations.
+- Ensure the resident performs a vast array of primary care examinations.

 - Integrate the resident to the health care team model.